-New ARC Just dropped: Door Two of Five Doors
+New ARC Just dropped: Door Three of Five Doors

-Marilyn Deallan: Origins, the first book in the Five Doors series, is officially live for pre-order.
+Marilyn Deallan: Origins, the first book in the Five Doors series, and Marilyn Deallan: Abyss are both available on B&N.com.
+Elsewhere is officially live for pre-order.
 If you love dark fantasy, poetic prose, and characters haunted by memory, this one’s for you.

 Just screenshot your proof of pre-order, review, or both and email me: amyayreswrites@gmail.com